Visiting CASA MALCA in Tulum on the Riviera Maya, Mexico.

 There are two swimming pools, one is outdoors with a view of the ocean and the second one indoors immediately underneath.

-This is the Caribbean coastline and Casa Malca has a 600’ frontage of private beach, with powdery white sand, aquamarine water and frothy white waves lapping the beach.
-Clothing is very casual and informal both day and night.
+This is the Caribbean coastline and Casa Malca has a 600’ frontage of private beach, with powdery white sand, aquamarine water, and frothy white waves lapping the beach.

 This quote found on the Casa Malca Website sums it up best of all: